The AURORA Survey: Constraining Chemical Enrichment Pathways at Cosmic Noon with Argon Abundances: Conclusions

 \section{Conclusions}

 In summary, we have investigated the argon and oxygen emission line properties of 46 AURORA galaxies between $z = 2-2.6$ and $z = 3-3.5$.
-Through this analysis we come to the following conclusions: \begin{itemize} \item Direct Ar/O abundances may be estimated indirectly with a 2D function of log(Ar3O3) along with log(O32) as an ionization structure indicator, correcting for argon abundances not probed by the Ar3O3 ratio alone. \item Our composite median-stacked spectra and our individual detections exhibit significantly deficient Ar/O ratios compared to the solar neighborhood, indicating the ratio's consistency with more typical identifiers of $\alpha-$enhancement. \item Our representative samples align well with GCE modeling of the Galactic Bulge, consistent with a bulge-dominated star formation history present during Cosmic Noon.
+Through this analysis we come to the following conclusions: \begin{itemize} \item Ar/O abundances may be estimated indirectly with a 2D function of log(Ar3O3) along with log(O32) as an ionization structure indicator, correcting for argon abundances not probed by the Ar3O3 ratio alone.
+This function works equally well on individual galaxies and composite spectra. \item Our composite median-stacked spectra and our individual detections exhibit significantly deficient Ar/O ratios compared to the solar neighborhood, indicating the ratio's consistency with more typical identifiers of $\alpha-$enhancement. \item Our representative samples align well with GCE modeling of the Galactic Bulge, consistent with a bulge-dominated star formation history present during Cosmic Noon.
 However, to obtain more robust GCE-based timescales, models more tuned to the chemical abundances of Cosmic Noon galaxies (rather than the MW) are needed to draw stronger conclusions on the role of galactic bulges in facilitating star formation. \end{itemize}

 Our results for both composite spectra and individual galaxies are subsolar, consistent with the delayed production of additional argon by SNe Ia to supplement that produced by CCSNe.
 Argon thus may be used in tandem with available iron abundances to constrain GCE modeling and SNe Ia timescales, providing a more complete picture of the role of SNe Ia in the metal enrichment of the ISM across cosmic time.
 Direct measurements of Ar/O abundances will help tighten the empirical Ar/O calibration of Eq. \ref{eq:arCalib} for the $z\sim 2-4$ redshift range, improving the quality of its estimations.
 Comparisons of the Ar/O abundance ratio with other identifiers of star formation, such as the gas fraction or the specific star formation rate (sSFR), will help elucidate further the relative contributions of CCSNe and SNe Ia toward Ar/O. Further investigations of larger samples that cover greater redshift ranges will be needed to resolve the time-evolution of the Ar/O abundance ratio during Cosmic Noon itself.
 Such analyses are instrumental for fully exploring the uses of argon in understanding the star-forming conditions of the early Universe in future spectroscopic studies.